 Early 2009 saw the launch of Robert’s newest endeavor, his own professional recording studio, dubbed “The Dragon’s Den”, nestled in the woods in tranquil Stratham NH.
 A place where Robert himself and others can find peace and craft their creative vision.

-In-Studio: Can provide an instrument for the first lesson only (teacher must be advised beforehand) If students wish to continue they must have their own instrument.
+Can provide an instrument for the first lesson only (teacher must be advised beforehand) If students wish to continue they must have their own instrument.
 Students playing electric guitars or bass do not need to bring amplifiers to lessons, there is one provided.
 Students do not generally need to purchase books or other instructional materials, they will be provided.